Skip to main content

 Remote execution is always enabled for okteto test

-By default, your commands will run in a remote container using our default container image.
+By default, your commands will run in a remote container using our default container image in the workdir /okteto/src.
 The default container image is a Debian Linux container with the following tools preinstalled:

 • bash